Justing24/InClassWork/README.md

-# 2021Fall
+# Final-Project-Web-2022

-The repo for all students to follow

-## Uses Bulma for styling
+This is a repo for :final project Web 2002